encoding: utf-8

 from scipy import stats

-from .folds import create_folds
+from .folds import _match_order, create_folds

-from .rdm import _ensure_condensed, compute_rdm, compute_rdm_cv
+from .rdm import _ensure_condensed, _n_items_from_rdm, compute_rdm, compute_rdm_cv

 from .searchlight import searchlight